نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-This research aimed to compare the effectiveness of different fat sources on vital signs, biochemical and hematological blood parameters, immune responses and hormones in pregnant and non-pregnant ewes under heat stress conditions.
-For this purpose, 40 ewes were selected (20 pregnant and 20 non-pregnant).
-This experiment was conducted in the form of a four-by-two factorial experiment based on a completely randomized design with five replications.
+This study aimed to compare the effect of different fat sources on vital signs, biochemical and hematological blood parameters of pregnant and non-pregnant ewes under heat stress conditions.
+For this purpose, 40 ewes were selected (20 three-month pregnant and 20 non-pregnant).
+This experiment was conducted according to a four-by-two factorial experiment based on a completely randomized design with five replications.
 The treatments included: 1- control diet, 2- diet containing 6% safflower seeds, 3- diet containing 1.5% safflower oil and 4- diet containing 1.5% palm oil.
-TAccording to the results of the present study, the body temperature, heart rate and breathing rate of the ewes were not affected by the physiological state and the type of fat consumed.
+The animals were kept for 42 days.
+According to the results of the present study, the body temperature, heart rate and breathing rate of the ewes were not affected by the physiological state and the type of fat consumed.
 The concentration of glucose, triglyceride and blood urea in the non-pregnant group was higher than in the pregnant group (P≥0.05).
-Different sources of fat could affect the concentration of cholesterol, triglyceride, urea, total protein, albumin, globulin and the ratio of these two .
-The concentration of beta-hydroxybutyrate, non-esterified fatty acids, malondialdehyde and total antioxidant capacity of pregnant ewes was higher than that of non-pregnant ewes .
-No significant difference between pregnant and non-pregnant ewes was observed in vital signs, cortisol concentration, insulin and immune responses.
-Adding different fat sources decreased the concentration of cortisol, malondialdehyde and non-esterified fatty acids and increased the total antioxidant capacity.
-Considering the positive effects of fat sources on cortisol and total antioxidant capacity, using these sources is recommended during heat stress.
+Ewes receiving different fat sources had higher cholesterol, triglyceride, urea, total protein, albumin and globulin concentrations than the control (P≥0.05).
+The concentration of beta-hydroxybutyrate, non-esterified fatty acids, malondialdehyde and total antioxidant capacity of pregnant ewes was higher than that of non-pregnant ewes (P≥0.05).
+No significant difference was observed between pregnant and non-pregnant ewes in cortisol and insulin concentrations.
+Adding different sources of fat decreased the concentration of cortisol, malondialdehyde, non-esterified fatty acids and increased the total antioxidant capacity.
+In general, according to the present results, the use of different sources of fat in pregnant and non-pregnant ewes reduced the negative effect of heat stress on the measured parameters.

 کلیدواژهها [English]